Madagascan Demantoid

 Beauty

-While Demantoid is classified by the Gemological Institute of America as a Type II gemstone (some minor inclusions that may be eye-visible), the marketplace standard is an eye-clean clarity, the highest quality clarity grade for colored gemstones as determined by the world’s leading gemological laboratories.
-Demantoid’s ‘diamond-like’ luster and its extreme scintillation contribute to its amazing brilliance, and this is dependent on expert lapidary.
-Ethically adding value domestically, Madagascan Demantoid is expertly faceted by experienced Malagasy cutters to leading international lapidary standards.
-Employing high quality, diamond-lapidary techniques, these cutters craft truly beautiful gemstones with excellent brilliance, eye-clean clarity, and an attractive appearance (finish, outline, profile and proportions), regardless of shape.
+While Demantoid is classified by the Gemological Institute of America as a Type II gemstone (some minor inclusions that may be eye-visible), the marketplace ideal is eye-clean, the highest quality clarity grade for colored gemstones as determined by the world’s leading gemological laboratories.
+Demantoid’s signature, fiery brilliance is dependent on optimal lapidary.
+Ethically adding value domestically, Madagascan Demantoid is optimally precision-faceted by experienced Malagasy lapidaries to leading international standards.
+Employing high quality, diamond-lapidary techniques, these cutters craft truly beautiful gemstones that maximize colorful brilliance and scintillation, maintaining an eye-clean clarity, high-polish/luster, as well as an attractive overall appearance (outline, profile, proportions and shape).
 While Madagascan Demantoid is usually faceted as round brilliants or cushion cuts, other shapes are also available.

 Rarity

-Demantoid’s original source was in Russia’s central Urals in primary (host rock) and secondary (alluvial) deposits along the Bobrovka River and the Sissersk District (including the famed Kladovka deposit, one of the original finds still being worked today).
+Demantoid’s original source was in Russia’s central Urals in primary (host rock) and secondary (alluvial) deposits along the Bobrovka River and the Sissersk District, including the famed Kladovka deposit, one of the original finds still being worked today.
+An important gemstone in high-end Victorian jewelry, Demantoid had its greatest impact in its homeland of Imperial Russia.
+Quickly becoming a mainstay of the Tsar’s court jewelers in the late 19th to early 20th centuries, Demantoid was a favorite of famous Russian goldsmith, Peter Carl Fabergé.
+Demantoid might have been the ‘Tsar’ of Russian jewelry, but its dominion also spread much further afield; it was a big hit with early French fashionistas and even the legendary George Frederick Kunz (chief gemologist for Tiffany & Co.) travelled to Russia to purchase Demantoid.
+During the Soviet era, without supply, demand eventually dwindled, and a once popular gem was relegated to history’s sidelines.
 While the fall of the Soviet Union saw many of the original deposits in Russia’s central Urals reworked, new Russian Demantoid deposits were discovered in the 90s including Karkodino, Kamchatka, Chukotka and several other small deposits in the Novouralsk region.
 Demantoid is also mined in Iran, Italy, Madagascar and Namibia.

 While Demantoid mining began in Namibia in 1993 (most of the claims lying west of the Erongo Mountains in the Namib Desert), the exact date of its discovery remains a mystery, though it was most likely during German colonization.
 A Namibian Demantoid specimen dated 1936 is in the collection of the British Museum.
 Namibian Demantoid has less chromium (but more vanadium) than its Russian cousins.
-Discovered in the early 70s, Demantoid is also found in northern Italy and, since 2002, Iranian Demantoid (unearthed near Soghan, Baft District, Kerman Province) has hit the marketplace.
+Discovered in the early 70s, Demantoid is also found in northern Italy and, since 2002, ‘Persian’ Demantoid unearthed near Soghan in the Baft District of Iran’s Kerman Province, has sporadically appeared in the marketplace.

-Madagascan Demantoid hails from a deposit near the village of Antetezambato, about 20 kilometers northeast of Ambanja.
+Madagascan Demantoid hails from a deposit near the village of Antetezambato, about 20 kilometers northeast of Ambanja on Madagascar’s remote northern shore line.
 First identified in 1922, Madagascan Demantoid was only rediscovered and mined since March, 2009.
-Madagascan Demantoid’s rarity is accentuated by a difficult mining terrain; the deposit is located in the boggy mangroves of a shore line.
+Madagascan Demantoid’s rarity is accentuated by a difficult mining terrain, boggy mangroves.

 In 2017, Prosperity Earth LLC, an ethical and environmental mine-to-market operation, secured the exclusive mining rights to this deposit, opening the ‘Prosperity Demantoid Mine’.
-Previously worked by unorganized and largely unregulated artisanal miners, Prosperity Earth LLC have applied a much needed consistent, modern, professional, sustainable, and systematic approach to the mining and lapidary of one the world’s handful of small remaining Demantoid deposits.
+Madagascan Demantoid directly contributes to the betterment of its Madagascan community and environment, through social projects and clean mining.
+Previously worked by unorganized and largely unregulated artisanal miners, Prosperity Earth LLC have applied a much needed consistent, ethical, environmental, modern, professional, sustainable, and systematic approach to the mining and lapidary of one of the world’s rarest gems.
 Interestingly, their geologist is the esteemed, Dr. Federico Pezzotta (Museo Civico di Storia Naturale, Milan, Italy), who had Pezzottaite named after him in September 2003, in recognition of his contributions to the mineralogy of Madagascar.

-Aside from its quality and unique beauty, Madagascan Demantoid’s most important attribute is that it is natural and unenhanced.
+Aside from its quality and unique beauty, Madagascan Demantoid’s most important attribute is that it’s totally natural and unenhanced, accentuating desirability, rarity, and value.

 Durability & Care